Imperiex

 Alternate Versions

-• In Justice League: Gods and Monsters v1 #6 (2015), that alternate version of Doctor Psycho used his Forevertech formula mixed with samples taken from Superman, Batman and Wonder Woman to evolve himself into a new powerful entity called Imperiex.
+- In Justice League: Gods and Monsters v1 #6 (2015), that alternate version of the character appeared in the comic tie-in to the animated film.
+This version was created by Doctor Psycho who used his Forevertech formula mixed with samples taken from Superman, Batman and Wonder Woman to evolve himself into a new powerful entity called Imperiex.

 In other media